Who To Call When Stuck in Snow? – Does Car Insurance Cover Snow Accidents?

 • Steer on the path you want to go.

-• Continue spinning, and if your car has ABS, press down firmly on the brake and continues steering.
+• Continue spinning, and if your car has ABS, press down firmly on the brake and continue steering.

 Are Tire Chains Good For Driving on Ice?